Bhanditz/labs-preview/_posts/blog/2014-12-15-food-drink-challenge-content-sourcing.md

 ## Where next?

+### Collaborate
+- we're always keen to facilitate collaborations between developers, and with our own team.
+A great example is the [Europeana Open Culture app for iOS and Android](http://labs.europeana.eu/apps/europeana-open-culture/) which has been released as an open source platform for building tablet-based experiences using Europeana content.
+It's [available on GitHub](https://github.com/europeana/openculture/wiki) under the "European Union Public Licence".

+### Need help or have something to share?

+If you have any questions, just leave a comment below or check out the [other ways to contact us](/support/contact/).

 Our data, API and associated documentation are constantly updated and improved.
 Much of this is in response to feedback and requests received from our user community.
 However big or small, we would love to hear of your plans and answer any questions you may have.

 - Send us your ideas